chien-y/credit_freezes_slides/README.md

 ## Policies
 - In networks with a single entrepreneur, an untargeted policy is optimal.
-- When credit freezes are simple, the best targeted policy is to helps the branch of the network with banks experiencing a credit freeze.
+- When credit freezes are simple, the best targeted policy is to help the branch of the network with banks experiencing a credit freeze.
 - With complex freezes, optimal targeted policies may need to be directed to parts of the network not suffering from credit freezes.
 - Direct lending to entrepreneurs may be more costly than the optimal targeted policy.